 Your business may require you to schedule employees to work shifts.
 While you could write schedules by hand, consider using a free software to schedule employees.

 When I Work is an employee scheduling software that allows you to create shift schedules that are published online for all employees to see.
-And it’s completely free for up to 75 users.
+And it’s $2 per user per month.

 Employee Time & Attendance

 Once your employees are signed up for a work schedule, you need to track the time they work.
 Instead of tracking it by hand, consider using a software that tracks hours automatically and allows the employee to clock in and out.

 The ability to track employee time and attendance is often available for use in other software.
 For example, if you use When I Work for scheduling, you can also use that software for employees to clock in and out.
 Additionally, many point of sale (POS) systems include this feature as well.

 Scheduling appointments can be a pain when you have to manage your and your employee’s calendar, answer appointment phone calls, and send out reminders.
 One way to save time and energy is to use a free appointment scheduling software.
 If you’re already using Square as a payment processor, it integrates nicely as an appointment scheduler as well.